Range Angle Response

 .

-Grid spacing (m) - spacing between subarrays on a rectangular grid
+Grid spacing (m) — the distance between the subarrays on the rectangular grid

 Auto (default)